vando026/successr/README.md

 `successr::successr()`

-`successr` also requires an installation of the GTK library.
+`successr` requires the GTK library.
 The GTK library is included in the `RGtk2` package when you install `successr`.
-But you have to add it to the path environment variable.
-On Windows, the path that you have to add should look something like
+But you may have to add it to the path environment variable if you get an error.
+On Windows, the path that you have to add should look something like this:
-this:

 `C:/PathToYourRLibrary/3.X/RGtk2/gtk/x64/bin`